6 Ways To Secure Your WiFi Network

 To keep people out of your home or business’s wireless network, use these steps to tighten up security and protect yourself.

-How To Secure WiFi
+How To Secure WiFi Network: Quick Steps

-#1: Change the Default Login
+#1 Change the Default Router Login

 If you’re wondering “How to Secure My WiFi”, start here: don’t use the default password.
 Too often the default password is “000” or “password” or in the case of routers, it’s the serial number, which is on the side of the router.
-This means if anyone has seen the router or taken a picture of it could figure out what the administrative password is, and use that to reconfigure the router to steal information from you.

 So the first thing to do when looking to secure a WiFi router: